Velodata/WebDev-JavaScript-Week01-Session02/README.md

 -   JavaScript statements are composed of:
     Values, Operators, Expressions, Keywords, and Comments.
--   Example:
+-   For Example:
-    This statement tells the browser to write "Hello Dolly." inside an HTML element with id="demo":
+    This next statement tells the browser to write "Hello Dolly." inside an HTML element with id="demo":
     ```js
     document.getElementById("demo").innerHTML = "Hello Dolly.";
     ```

 ## 📌 JavaScript Character Set

-JavaScript uses the Unicode character set.
+-   JavaScript uses the Unicode character set.

-Unicode covers (almost) all the characters, punctuations, and symbols in the world.
+-   Unicode covers (almost) all the characters, punctuations, and symbols in the world.

-For a closer look, please study our Complete Unicode Reference.
+-   For a closer look, please study our Complete Unicode Reference.

 ## 📌 JavaScript Expressions